 “These tools will unlock a new level in your business.”

-How many times have you read someone sales page or testimonials and thought… “That’s a bold claim”?
+How many times have you read someone’s sales page or testimonials and thought… “Well that’s a bold claim”?
 Me?
 Oh, hundreds.

 Here’s the thing: It’s likely not even those brands or business owners’ fault.
 They’re not being shady (intentionally).